Location & Continent

 Climate

-Dasht-e-Margo experiences a severe desert climate:
+Dasht-e-Margo experiences a severe arid climate:

 Biodiversity